RESTful APIs with ZF2, Part 3

 Now, for the route and endpoint, there are tools that will help you simplify that task as well, in the form of a couple of ZF2 modules: PhlySimplePage and Soflomo\Prototype.
 (Disclosure: I'm the author of PhlySimplePage.)

-Both essentially allow you to specify a route and the corresponding
+Both essentially allow you to specify a route and the corresponding template

-configuration, and a view template.
-Soflomo\Prototype has
+and a view template.
+Soflomo\Prototype

-slightly simpler configuration, so I'll demonstrate it here:
+I'll demonstrate it here:

 return array(